swhasans/Pitch-Perfect/README.md

 3. Navigate to the search tab in the navigation bar to find sport activities and facilities in the vicinity.

 ## Future Improvements
-- Integrate a user account system for saving bookings and preferences
+- Integrate a user account system for saving bookings and preferences.
-- Add a feature for reviewing and rating activities and facilities
+- Add a feature for reviewing and rating activities and facilities.
-- Implement a map view for easier navigation
+- Implement a map view for easier navigation.
-- Add more data sources for a wider range of activities and facilities
+- Add more data sources for a wider range of activities and facilities.